pmacha8980/youtube-analytics-project/README copy.md

 ## Architecture Overview

-The project follows an ELT (Extract, Load, Transform) approach with all processing happening within Snowflake:
+The project follows an ELT (Extract, Load, Transform) approach with automated data ingestion using Snowpipe.

-- **Data Ingestion**: Initial data load into Snowflake with simulation of daily feeds
-- **Transformation**: Multi-layer data model (Raw → Staging → Dimensional)
-- **Analytics**: Materialized views for business insights
-- **Orchestration**: Automated pipeline using Snowflake tasks

 ## Project Structure